South Pars/North Dome Gas-Condensate field: North Dome development

 Subsequent phases of the North field development provided feedstock to LNG plants at Ras Laffan Industrial City.

-Based on the current Qatar planned projects, production of LNG from North Dome Field may reach to 23 e9cuft to 27 e9cuft per day by 2012, any further increase in the production level of the Qatari side of the field is subject to the result of the ongoing study by QatarEnergy which is supposed to be released in 2012.

-The prospects for further growth in Qatari gas production beyond 2012 are clouded by the uncertainty created by a moratorium on new export projects, which was imposed in 2005 while the effect of existing projects on North Field reservoirs was studied.

-In order to monetize North Dome's vast resources of gas and liquids, Qatar has undertaken ambitious plans for establishment of the world's biggest LNG and GTL industry.

-Qatar's LNG industry

-Qatar's LNG company called QatarEnergy LNG is located in the Ras Laffan Industrial Port on the coast of Persian Gulf.

-Since 1997, Qatar has been exporting LNG from the North Field.
-In 2006, Qatar surpassed Indonesia as the world's largest LNG exporter.
-Based on the massive gas resources of the field, Qatar is developing the world biggest LNG export facilities in order to reach the capacity of 77 million metric ton per year by 2012 (see table below).
+By 2025, North Field through Ras Laffan produced 77 million tonnes of LNG, expected to increase to 126 million tonnes by 2027.

+As of early 2026, before the beginning of the US-Iran war, Qatar has produced approximately 18.5 billion cubic feet per day from the field, accounting for around 80% of Qatari government revenues, and supplying around 20% of the world's LNG.
+During the war, 10,000 employees were evacuated, and activities shut down.
+The Iran attack may postpone the planned expansion by a year.

-Qatar's GTL industry
+Qatar's gas to liquids (GTL) industry

 Oryx GTL (Sasol)

 The ORYX GTL plant was commissioned in early 2007, as the first operational GTL plant in Qatar.
 The plant nameplate capacity is 34,000 oilbbl/d, however, the plant has faced technical challenges and did not reach full capacity during the first year of operation.
 Modifications recommended by Sasol assist with overcoming this shortfall and production capacity was reached/ maintained from 2009 onwards.
-The plant uses 330 Mcuft/d of natural gas from the Al Khaleej Gas project.
+The plant uses 330 Mft3/d of natural gas from the Al Khaleej Gas project.
 The ORYX GTL project uses Sasol's Slurry Phase Distillate (SPD) process.

 Pearl GTL (Shell)

 The project is under construction and will be the world's largest GTL plant which will have the capacity of 140,000 oilbbl/d of middle distillates and significant quantities of LPG and condensate.
 The first of two 70000 oilbbl/d GTL trains is planned to start production in 2011.
-Around 1.6 Gcuft/d of natural gas will be supplied from the North field to the project.
+Around 1.6 e9ft3/d of natural gas will be supplied from the North field to the project.
 Shell has 100% of the equity in the integrated upstream and plant project.
+In March 2026, the plant was damaged by an attack from Iran.

 Table 3.
 North Field production plan (million cubic feet per day).